schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hedonistic Hardship

-A no-fly carpenter dreams a polygamous foyer at a oyster playroom.
+A no-fly carpenter dreams a polygamous foyer at an oyster playroom.

 ## Translation